RJain52/CVD-Lipidomics/README.md

 Repository Under Construction

+*UPDATE 12/24/2022*

+-Code related to analysis of <a href="show.wisc.edu">SHOW</a> data has been posted, along with the de-identfied working dataset and expected outputs.
+The information is in a Quarto document with an associated .html rendering for viewing in browsers.

 All lipidomics data from the MIDUS study must be requested by contacting the <a href="midus.wisc.edu">MIDUS</a> study administrators.
 Any data presented here was randomly generated - it is NOT the data used in our analyses.